The Signs and Causes of Meth Psychosis

 - If you must leave them out of your sight, ask a trusted loved one to keep an eye on them.

-Although methamphetamine psychosis is usually a problem for chronic users, it can also pose as a problem for those that are starting to take the drug as well, especially if the dose ingested is higher than what the body can tolerate.
+Although meth psychosis is usually a problem for chronic users, it can also pose as a problem for those that are starting to take the drug as well, especially if the dose ingested is higher than what the body can tolerate.

 Treatment of Meth Psychosis